My book is a paintographic essay. Intricate in its presentation, subliminal in its meaning and with a philosophy in the art of my art.

 The concept challenge is to use the composition of an individual piece as a basis upon which a paintograph is created.
 The paintographic image can have its own self worth and be greater than the whole compilation of 39 individual sections.

+Representational in its content as a book is the loss of respect, the disrespect, the lack of respect that I have used with an artistic twist to create another ideology.
 This ideology has a need for digital art to be recognised.
 I demonstrate that paintography is to be the bridge linking art of the 21st century, through printing technology, with traditional conventional art and photographic art.
 This modern descriptive word ‘Paintography’ is so new it’s not in the dictionary yet.
 In the American Oxford Dictionary Edition 2, the definition of art lists 59 categories of Art Techniques and Media but not one mention of digital computer art.
 With all due respect, there has to be a breakthrough.

 Symbolism is used in a variety of forms to make my point blatantly clear.
 From the very first pages the reader will identify with this meaning because a prejudgement will already have been made.